cresset-template/cresset/README.md

 See https://pytorch.org/docs/stable/cpp_extension.html
 for an in-depth guide on how to set the `TORCH_CUDA_ARCH_LIST` variable, which is specified by `GPU_CC` in the `Makefile`.

+### Timezone Settings

+International users may find this section helpful.

+The `train` image has its timezone set by the `TZ` variable using the `tzdata` package.

+The default timezone is `Asia/Seoul` but this can be changed by specifying the `TZ` variable when calling `make`.

+Use [IANA](https://www.iana.org/time-zones) time zone names to specify the desired timezone.

+Example: `make all GPU_CC="8.6" TZ=America/Los_Angeles` to use LA time on the training image.

+Note: Only the training image has timezone settings.
+The installation and build images do not use timezone information.

 ## Multiple Training Images